jadecobra/python_tdd_exercises/source/exceptions/TypeError/index.rst

     TypeError: function_03() got
                multiple values for argument 'first'

-  because the :ref:`call<how to call a function with input>` uses an argument in the first position and uses a :ref:`keyword argument<test_keyword_arguments>` with the same name as the argument in the first position in teh :ref:`definition<how to make a function that takes input>`.
+  because the :ref:`call<how to call a function with input>` uses an argument in the first position and uses a :ref:`keyword argument<test_keyword_arguments>` with the same name as the argument in the first position.

 * I add a :ref:`keyword argument<test_keyword_arguments>` for the first value in the :ref:`call<how to call a function with input>` to ``function_03`` from :ref:`test_type_error_w_args_and_kwargs` to make it clearer

   .. code-block:: python
-    :lineno-start: 76
+    :lineno-start: 74
     :emphasize-lines: 6-7

         function_02(